How to Start Investing with Franc in 5 Steps: A Guide for Beginners

 The golden rule is to diversify.
 When it comes to building your ‘portfolio’ (your mix of investments), make sure you diversify – or spread your risk – by investing in different asset classes.
 Read more about the importance of diversification, and how to actually go about it.

-Step 5: Open an investment account
+Step 5: Make your first investment

 If you’re not sure about anything, ask questions: you’re investing your hard-earned money and you deserve to understand where it’s going.